-At their simplest, an entreaty is handled as per a Repute ACT roll, because any mage may make an entreaty, whether or not they have any actual entreaty spells.
+At their simplest, an entreaty is handled per a Repute ACTION roll, because any mage may make an entreaty, whether or not they have any actual entreaty spells.
 Such an entreaty is generally a plea for raw power, which is added to a spell the entreater is currently casting.
 If successful, a basic entreaty will add a +1 RS to the casting rank value of the spell, +2 RS if the spell specifically reflects the nature of that which is entreated.

 Entities the Gamemaster deems in sync with a wizard's character and motivations, or those who the wizard has properly research entreaties to (in other words, mages who master a specific entreaty spell related to such entities) are friendly for the purposes of this roll.
-Those who are unaware of this character or indifferent to his or her cause are considered neutral for the purposes of this ACT.
+Those who are unaware of this character or indifferent to his or her cause are considered neutral for the purposes of this ACTION.

 Entities that are at odds with a sorcerer's philosophy for some reason, but not specifically opposed to the character in particular, should be considered unfriendly on this roll.
 An entity that has a personal vendetta against a sorcerer is inherently hostile towards him or her, and will never grant them an entreaty unless doing so would be specifically beneficial to its goals - attempting such an entreaty is done at one's peril.

 Instead of just invoking a source of power for a pick-me-up, a mage may instead study said source of power in much greater detail.
 This almost invariably entails magical research of some sort, but it allows the mage to develop actual spells related to that which he or she is entreating for power.
-Such spells can come in the form of 'standard' magic spells or unique magical capabilities, and don't require Repute ACTs.
+Such spells can come in the form of 'standard' magic spells or unique magical capabilities, and don't require Repute ACTIONs.

 As an example, say the Greek pantheon of gods is active in the Gamemaster's campaign.
 Perhaps a sorcerer in the campaign wishes to develop entreaties to Nike, the Greek goddess of victory.
 Reading about her online, the player finds she is a small winged goddess, who has a tendency to bless her favored mortals with luck.
 Using this information, the player can easily develop entreaties to reflect her nature and goals.